SKI79/SKI79/README.md

 ### Hi! 👋
 Welcome to my GitHub profile.
-This is the place I trust with my coding projects.
-Don't see anything?
-I haven't published a project yet!
+I don't have a lot of public projects here, but I'm looking to make some.
+Thanks for stopping by!

 <!--